-Manisha works as an investigative journalist for BBC Newsnight and BBC Arabic Digital Documentaries, using mostly open-source techniques.
+Manisha works as an investigative journalist for BBC Arabic Digital Documentaries and BBC Newsnight, using mostly open-source techniques.
 She is pursuing a PhD in the use of automation and AI in investigative journalism, funded by the Communication and Media Research Institute at the University of Westminster.

 Manisha specialises in open-source investigations, whether it be for a fast-paced primetime current affairs show like BBC Newsnight, or slow-burning year-long documentaries.
-She prides herself in tracking down hard-to-find sources and building relationships with them, from journalists in hiding from Putin, to survivors of sexual assault.
+She prides herself in tracking down hard-to-find sources and building relationships with them.
 Coming from an activist background, her primary areas of interest are international politics and human rights, elevating underreported voices.
 She brings her academic knowledge of Artificial Intelligence and Big Data to investigate cybersecurity, privacy rights and the role of social media giants.
-For the past six months, she has been producing a documentary for BBC Arabic & Newsnight, due to be broadcast in April.

 Formerly a breaking news reporter for CNN International, she was part of the team behind ‘Zimbabwe: Robert Mugabe Steps Down’ which won the 2018 Royal Television Society Award for Best Breaking News Coverage.
 The judges described the reporting as “a journalistic and technical triumph that caught the excitement of the moment but kept a cool head and ensured that tough questions about the future were asked as well”.
 At CNN, she covered a range of issues, from the US Jerusalem Embassy move and climate change, to interviewing scientists from the NASA Jet Propulsion Lab and Goddard Centre.
 Soon after joining, she was put in charge of programming the CNN regional webpages for Europe, Asia, Africa and Middle East.

-At Newsnight, she has delivered exclusives on a wide range of subjects: from the Brexit crisis to investigations into Jamal Khashoggi’s killer and the Christchurch shooter.
+At Newsnight, she has delivered exclusives on a number of international stories: from investigations into Jamal Khashoggi’s killer to the Christchurch shooter.
 She has worked on the show at both levels: on the desk, booking guests and producing packages, as well outside, shooting interviews and conducting field research.

 She has worked undercover for joint investigations by the Telegraph and BBC Panorama, as well as for her own investigation into the link between student debt and sugardaddy culture in the UK.